 Enter Social Commerce.
 Social Commerce is a marketing strategy that considers the full buyer’s journey from a social-first perspective.
 That’s not to say that Event Marketing with a Social Commerce discounts more traditional marketing channels like print or radio.
-It is a process that seeks to accelerate the journey by ensuring that there is appropriate social content available to help prospects make good decisions like attending your event.
+It is a process that seeks to accelerate the journey by ensuring that appropriate social content is available to help prospects make good decisions like attending your event.

 Discovery is always the first step in the journey.
 A person can’t attend the event if they don’t know it exists.
 Word of mouth from previous attendees or media buzz is a common pathway to discovery.
 Social Commerce Strategy looks to e-word of mouth to help buyers take those initial steps.

 Discoverability online has different requirements and needs depending on the platform.
 It could be something as simple as ensuring that you are properly hashtagging your content, and putting appropriate tags for your community, geography, industry, and niche.
 It could be tapping into the networks of influencers of all sizes, letting them share the good word with their followers.
 Paid discoverability is another common placement, using affinity advertising or lookalike audiences to create low-cost awareness campaigns.

 Discovery is the top of the funnel.
 The top of the funnel is wide.
 You’ll need to cast a wide net and luckily the myriad of social platforms makes that easy if you have the time, content, and money.
 Those without time or money will need to lean on their understanding of their attendee base.
 You should have personas already created that will guide which platforms you’ll focus on.